xieyuheng/inner/langs/prolog/the-power-of-prolog.md

   - a general principle -- increased expressiveness has a price

-classical v.s. non-classical logic (another way to categorize logics):
+classical vs. non-classical logic (another way to categorize logics):

 - classical (found by Frege):
   - law of excluded middle: (A or (not A))